 During the transmission of electricity, some energy is 'lost' from the transmission system, usually in the form of heat.
 This lost energy is known as transmission losses.

 As part of the SO Incentives consultation, Ofgem proposed replacing the old financial incentive on transmission losses with a reputational incentive.
-This reputational incentive acknowledges that NGET only manages around 3% of the total energy on the system through the Balancing Mechanism (BM), and therefore its limited control over the level of losses.
+This reputational incentive acknowledges that NGET only manages around three per cent of the total energy on the system through the Balancing Mechanism (BM), and therefore its limited control over the level of losses.

 By removing the financial incentive, it removes the possibility of windfall gains and losses due to market developments beyond NGET control.
 These market developments could impact on the level of transmission losses, therefore impacting on NGET's performance against the incentive scheme and BSUoS charges.